genropy/smartroute/src/smartroute/plugins/README.md

 # SmartRoute Plugin Layer

-This package hosts the built-in plugins (`logging`, `pydantic`, `scope`) and the shared contract found in :mod:`smartroute.plugins._base_plugin`.
+This package hosts the built-in plugins (`logging`, `pydantic`) and the shared contract found in :mod:`smartroute.plugins._base_plugin`.
 Every plugin—internal or custom—must inherit from :class:`BasePlugin` and implement its hooks.

 Guidelines
 ---------